sungnga/revents/README.md

   - Install: `npm i react-cropper`
 - React infinite scroller
   - Install: `npm i --legacy-peer-deps --save react-infinite-scroller`
+- connected-react-router - to go back to previous page
+  - Install: `npm i connected-react-router`
+- History
+  - First run `npm ls history` to see what version of history is being used by react-router-dom
+  - Then install history of that version: `npm i history@4.10.1`

 ## VSCode extensions used:
 - Auto Import - steoates